 Benchmark Achievement and Economic Development

 Business districts should assess their readiness to be able to accomplish economic development.
 Business districts that have demonstrated benchmark success are in the best position to build on their track record and are more likely to have strong programs and assets in place to leverage economic development activities.
-Benchmark achievement is one of Venture Portland’s long-term strategic priorities, with a goal of 2 benchmarks achieved by each neighborhood business district before the conclusion of FY 19-20.
+Benchmark achievement is one of Venture Portland’s long-term strategic priorities, with a goal of 2 benchmarks achieved by each neighborhood business district by 6/30/20.
 Use the Benchmarking Success Tool (PDF Fillable Form) to identify benchmark progress and complete the appropriate form(s) below with your Economic Development Grant application.

 - Business District Benchmark Achievement Form – Membership (Word)